kashmirza/Expense-Tracker/README.md

 ---

-### 📈 Analytics
+# 📈 Analytics

-The Analytics module provides detailed analysis of financial data.
+The Analytics module provides more detailed analysis of financial data.

-Available analytics include:
+### Available Analytics

 - Spending by Category
 - Monthly Income Analysis